About the Photographer

 The Camera: Barrier or Portal?

-I welcome you to share your thoughts.
+I encourage you to share your thoughts.

 The Great Blue Heron, though quite common where I live, is one of my favorite subjects.
 I'll spend hours watching an individual.
 Absolutely still, it waits for a fish to swim by, then spears it with startling speed and accuracy.